 Also, analyses of the aDNA of the two men were carried out to discover whether they were related.
 This was not the case.
 Instead, it revealed that the Lord from Boilstedt came from Eastern Europe, while his companion in death hailed from Western Europe.
 The eyes of the latter were a mixture of green and brown, while his hair was dark.

 In the richest grave, the one said to belong to the “Lord from Bolstädt”, the archaeologists found a Byzantine oil lamp, a Visigothic gold coin (tremissis used as obolus), a comb, a richly decorated belt as well as one full set of weapons, consisting of a lance, a spear, a seax, a spatha, a shield and a swordbelt.
 Also, the grave held a horse’s harness, a bridle, playing pieces of glass, a bag containing a necklace of glass pearls, a small bucket of bark closed with a silver lock, and the remains of a meal consisting of meat, eggs, and a fish.
 In a nearby grave, a horse and a dog were found.
-The grave itself has been constructed with a chamber and covered with a mound.
+The grave itself had been constructed as a chamber and covered with a mound.

 The second burial (No. 131) was less ostentatious.
 Nevertheless, it held a full set of armour, a sword-belt, another belt, riding equipment including a set of spurs, a purse with a flint and a fire-striker, tools for shaving and a comb.
 Also, this man had been supplied with fare for the next journey, consisting of meat and eggs.
 Nearby, his horse had been buried.